lazyanusha/TrueType/README.md

 Welcome to the **TrueType** Plagiarism Detection System.
 This repository contains the **frontend application** built with **React** and **Tailwind CSS**.

 > 🔍 TrueType helps users detect content similarity across multiple documents, assisting in academic integrity, content originality, and research writing.
+> The final branch contains the completed code .
 ---

 ## 📁 Project Structure